jaeyk/unbundling-linked-fate/README.md

 This project identifies and validates two distinct dimensions of linked fate, a major measure of group consciousness in identity politics.
 One of the enduring questions in American politics is the relationship between race and class in the United States (US).
 Dawson argued in his **[Behind the Mule](https://books.google.com/books?hl=en&lr=&id=0-I9DwAAQBAJ&oi=fnd&pg=PP11&ots=sEoMI1VStP&sig=NLmBqid3hZa2GKO1lpMvSPdYTQo#v=onepage&q&f=false)** (1994) that African Americans are a cohesive racial group despite the growing class inequality within the group because for them an inseprable link exists between their group and individual utility.
 He named this concept of group conscioussness "linked fate".
 His black utility heuristics theory explained that linked fate was formed and forged by the experience of discrimination that African Americans had to share.
 In practice, this concept was measured by the following survey question: "Do you agree or disagree - What happens to your group in this country will have something to do with happens in my life."

 In this project, [Alan Yan](https://politics.princeton.edu/people/alan-yan) and I focus on the problem of measuring linked fate.
 There are two specific ways to interpret the link between group and individual utility: **linked progress** and **linked hurt**.
 Linked progress is a positive mechanism which indicates that an individual thinks that they make progress, when their group make progress.
 Linked hurt is a negative mechanism which indicates that an individual thinks that they get hurt, when their group gets hurt.
 These two dimensions of linked fate illustrate two different situations under which linked fate can emerge and strengthen.

-The former stresses a situation when having a link with the group can bring more benefits.
-The latter emphasizes a situation when an individual was bound to suffer with the rest of their group members.
-For the sake of space, we do not intend to discuss the conceptual differences in detail.
-It is sufficient to say that the original theory was more aligned linked hurt than linked hurt given its focus on African Americans' collective experience of racial discrimination.
+Using a California-wide survey data (N = 4,435), we demonstrate the followings.

+1. Linked progress and linked hurt are two distinct dimensions of linked fate.
+2. Linked progress was on averge scored higher than linked hurt across all racial groups, though the differences were within margin of errors except for Latinx.
+3. People tend to indicate stronger group consciousness when they were asked about it through the standard linked fate question.
+White group consciousness disappeared when we used more specific linked fate qustions.

 ## Research design